Androcles and the Lion

-Androcles (Ἀνδροκλῆς, alternatively spelled Androclus in Latin), is the main character of a common folktale about a man befriending a lion.
+Androcles (Ἀνδροκλῆς, alternatively spelled Androclus in Latin) is the main character of a common folk tale about a man befriending a lion.

 The tale is included in the Aarne–Thompson classification system as type 156.
 The story reappeared in the Middle Ages as "The Shepherd and the Lion" and was then ascribed to Aesop's Fables.
 It is numbered 563 in the Perry Index and can be compared to Aesop's The Lion and the Mouse in both its general trend and in its moral of the reciprocal nature of mercy.

 Classical tale

-The earliest surviving account of the episode is found in Aulus Gellius's 2nd century Attic Nights.
+The earliest surviving account of the Androcles episode is found in Aulus Gellius's 2nd century Attic Nights.
 The author relates there a story told by Apion in his lost work Aegyptiaca/Αἰγυπτιακά (Wonders of Egypt), the events of which Apion claimed to have personally witnessed in Rome.
-In this version, Androclus (going by the Latin variation of the name) is a runaway slave of a former Roman consul administering a part of Africa.
+In this version, Androclus (going by the Latin variation of the name) is a runaway slave of a former Roman consul administering a part of Rome.
 He takes shelter in a cave, which turns out to be the den of a wounded lion, from whose paw he removes a large thorn.
 In gratitude, the lion becomes tame towards him and henceforward shares his catch with the slave.

 After three years, Androclus craves a return to civilization but is soon imprisoned as a fugitive slave and sent to Rome.
-There he is condemned to be devoured by wild animals in the Circus Maximus in the presence of an emperor who is named in the account as Gaius Caesar, presumably Caligula.
+There, he is condemned to be devoured by wild animals in the Circus Maximus in the presence of an emperor who is named in the account as Gaius Caesar, presumably Caligula.
 The most imposing of the beasts turns out to be the same lion, which again displays its affection toward Androclus.
 After questioning him, the emperor pardons the slave in recognition of this testimony to the power of friendship, and he is left in possession of the lion.
 Apion, who claimed to have been a spectator on this occasion, is then quoted as relating:

 Afterwards we used to see Androclus with the lion attached to a slender leash, making the rounds of the tabernae throughout the city; Androclus was given money, the lion was sprinkled with flowers, and everyone who met them anywhere exclaimed, "This is the lion, a man's friend; this is the man, a lion's doctor".

 The story was repeated a century later by Claudius Aelianus in his work On the Nature of Animals.

+However, an alternative version of the start of the story was related by Thomas Keightley in the introduction to his book on Classical mythology.
+In explanation of the origin of a temple to 'The Gaping Dionysos' on the island of Samos, a story was told by Pliny the Elder of its foundation by a Samian named Elpis who encountered a gaping lion on the African seashore and freed it of a bone in its teeth that was preventing its feeding.
+Thereafter the lion shared a portion of its prey with Elpis until his departure.